v3n0m-Scanner/V3n0M-Scanner/README.md

+***USE TOR IN - CURRENT STATE IT WILL ONLY WORK WITH TOR WITH TORRC MAX CIRCUIT DIRTINESS SET TO 10***

 + All bug reports are appreciated, some features havnt been tested yet due to lack of free time.
 + Please check the programs donatations options in the Misc options, every small donation helps keep this project alive and active.